hu-macsy/simexpal/docs/command_line_reference.rst

 :--instance <i>:           Selects all experiments with the instance named *i*.
 :--instset <i>:            Selects all experiments with the instance set named *i*.
 :--unfinished:             Selects all the unfinished experiments.
-:--revision <i>:           Selects all experiments with the revision named *r*.
+:--revision <r>:           Selects all experiments with the revision named *r*.
 :--variants [variants...]: Selects all experiments with the variants from the
                            space separated list of variants.